jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

 2. Rebuild the extension with `jlpm build`.

-3. Start JupyterLab again with `jupyter lab`.
+#### 🧪 Test

-4. Test again following steps 5 & 6 above.
+Follow the same testing steps as last time.

 Do you see the change in the console messages?
 Do you see the change when directly accessing the server with the browser?

 :::{important} 💾 **Make a Git commit and push to GitHub now!**